endurantgames/cosmiclegends/src/classes/psychic.md

 ## Psychic Abilities {  .class}

 Each Volume, you gain a new ability from your class.
-Your Wheelman abilities are new upgrades and changes to your *Unique Vehicle*.
+Your Psychic abilities are new ways of using your mind power to affect yourself and the world around you.
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Unique Vehicle** Prime ability common to all Wheelmen.

 :::::: {.ability-list .prime }::::::::::
-Unique Vehicle
-:   To Be Determined

 ::::::::::::::::::::::::::::::::::::::::::